All Episodes

 You heard that too?

-Well, I don't think Zimmerman cared how old this this guy was when this was all going on.
+Well, I don't think Zimmerman cared how old this guy was when this was all going on.

-He certainly don't think he knew he was 17 or certainly didn't think he was involved with a child here.
+Certainly didn't think he was involved with a child here.

 Prosecutors said that they would ask that the lesser charges be included as they hammer out jury instructions today.

-Prosecutors also seeking a child abuse charge against Zimmerman since Trayvon Martin was 17 at the uh time of his death.
+Prosecutors also seeking a child abuse charge against Zimmerman since Trayvon Martin was 17 at the time of his death.

 Now, never mind that Zimmerman's lawyers can't defend against either of these new charges.